|Continuing Medical Education|

 End of Life:

-"The New Jersey Board of Medical Examiners requires 100 continuing medical education credits, of which at least 40 of such credits shall be in Category I. Commencing with biennial renewal July 1, 2013, two of the 40 credits in Category 1 courses shall, pursuant to P.L.
+"The New Jersey Board of Medical Examiners requires 100 continuing medical education credits, of which at least 40 of such credits shall be in Category I. Commencing with biennial renewal July 1, 2013, two (2) of the 40 credits in Category 1 courses shall, pursuant to P.L.
 2011, c.
 145 (C.45:9-7.7), be in programs or topics related to End-of Life Care."

 Free Online Courses on End of Life Care

 Meets NJ BME education requirement for two Category 1 Credits in End of Life Care needed for license renewal.

-Please note: If you have already taken this course to satisfy your 2015 or 2017 license renewal, you will not be able to earn credits once again.
+Please note: If you have already taken this course, you will not be able to earn credits again.
 Additional courses are provided in the link below.